 We’ll gather in Palm Springs early morning of Day 1, shuttle directly to Joshua Tree and hike to Fortynine Palms Oasis as a great introduction to the park.
-We’ll have a gentle climb to an overlook with a commanding view of Twentynine Palms and the surrounding area, and then on to the oasis with its towering palms (3 miles).
+We’ll have a gentle climb to an overlook with a commanding view of the town of Twentynine Palms and the surrounding area, and then on to the oasis with its towering palms (3 miles).

 We’re off to the Wonderland area on Day 2, with its amazing array of rock formations.
 We’ll initially hike through a Joshua Tree forest on the Boy Scout Trail with its magnificent views of the San Bernardino Mountains.
 We’ll turn toward Willow Hole along a wash that twists through imposing pillars of white granite until we encounter a massive boulder that marks our picnic site and turnaround point (8 miles).